What does Freakshow use all that stolen money for?

 "Honestly I couldn't say," Vlad replied.
 "I haven't seen her in quite some time.
 I assume she's still busy with her studies.
 According to Maddie, she hasn't visited home since the spring."

 Figures.
 The one person who could defend me against their crazy accusations isn't there.
 Knowing it was selfish and a little immature, Danny tried not to feel hurt that his older sister had continued with her life at college instead of coming home to help their parents after he'd left.
+She must have had a reason.

 "And before you ask," Vlad said, the mock geniality falling from his expression, "I haven't seen or spoken with your ridiculous friends since they barged into my office demanding to know where you were several months ago."